matkoniecz/tactile_patterns/README.md

 Available as tactile_patterns pip package.

 If you would use it but "pip package" is too scary - please open an issue to let me know how it can be also published in way that makes it useful.

-# Pregenerated patterns

-[/patterns](/patterns) folder contains pregenerated patterns, so you can use them without running any code.

 # Examples